Move Forward Guide

 - Get recommendations from family and friends or from other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with sarcopenia and frailty.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with frailty and debility.

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.